 Optional extras on this tour are as follows:

-The above rates are valid until March 2014.
+The above rates are valid from April 2019.
 Please note some attractions do not accept credit cards and are only payable in cash.

 No, you don't need to worry about pre-booking any of the optional extras.